Text that reads "Connected Communities"

 The Social Prescribing Journey

-Presenter information: Natasha Beaudin, Lead, Social Prescribing, Aliance for Healthier Communities; TBC; TBC
+Presenter information: Natasha Beaudin, Lead, Social Prescribing, Alliance for Healthier Communities

 Health Economics - The evidence is in!